3 - EquiSpirit 3 Horse Trailer.

 other items with bungee cords or ties, adding more safe

-storage space to the horse head area of the trailer. -
+storage space to the horse head area of the trailer. - - To view this and other options, visit the Options Tour page.

 Suggestion: The extra brush tray gives you additional storage